 Regular, routine maintenance can help improve your gas mileage and catch minor problems before they become big headaches.
-And with winter right around the corner, Marlow has suggestions for your car-care to give you peace of mind during late-fall and winter!
+With winter right around the corner, Marlow has suggestions for your car care to give you peace of mind during late-fall and winter!

 First and foremost, read the owner’s manual for your vehicle and follow the recommended service and maintenance schedules – this is the best way to catch small issues before they become major problems.